kampanosg/.dotfiles/README.md

 # nvim-config
-My NeoVim configuration!
-Mainly storing it here so that I don't lose it but also be able to roll-back whenever I break it 😅.
+Welcome to my NeoVim configuration repo!
+Mainly storing it here so that I don't lose it but also to be able to roll-back whenever I break it 😅.

 It can be cloned directly into `~/.config/` and then renamed to `nvim`.
 [Packer](https://github.com/wbthomason/packer.nvim), is also required for plugin management.